Professor Emeritus Trevor Munroe CD, D.Phil. (Oxford)

 Professor Munroe served as a Senator in the Jamaican Parliament between 1998 and 2007, championing integrity building measures and playing an active role on Parliamentary Committees dealing with corruption prevention.
 For many years, he served on the Executive of Jamaica’s private sector-led Think Tank and as a Director of the Jamaica Confederation of Trade Unions, having himself co-founded the UAWU, one of Jamaica’s major trade unions.
 Dr. Munroe has special expertise in building labour-management partnerships, having played a lead role in forging the accord between the trade unions and the trans-national corporations in the Bauxite Alumina sector in the late 1990s and led the team responsible for building trust amongst sector participants in the Partnership for Transformation chaired in 2011 by Jamaica’s Prime Minister.

 Professor Munroe has served as Consultant to the World Bank, the Organization of American States, the Carter Centre, the United Nations Development Programme, Transparency International, USAID, and the UK’s Department for International Development (DFID) amongst other international, regional and national organizations.
 He is currently a member of the Advisory Group on Global Political Finance established by the International Foundation of Electoral Systems.
-He was a founding director of Citizens Action for Fair and Free Elections and is currently co-host of the morning programme, JAMAICA SPEAKS, on HOT 102 FM.
+He was a founding director of Citizens Action for Fair and Free Elections and co-hosted the morning programme, JAMAICA SPEAKS, on HOT 102 FM.

 He is married to Ingrid, President and CEO of Excel Insurance Brokers, of which he is Chairman.
 His two children, Tarik and Kinshasa, have Masters Degrees in human resource development.
-Professor Munroe is also the son of the former Director of Public Prosecutions, Dr. Huntley Munroe, Q.C and his late wife Muriel.
+Professor Munroe is also the son of the former Director of Public Prosecutions, Mr. Huntley Munroe, Q.C and his late wife Muriel.

 Register of Interests